mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cloud-backup-restore-jobs/README.md

-# MongoDB::Atlas::CloudProviderSnapshotRestoreJobs
+# MongoDB::Atlas::CloudBackUpRestoreJobs

 ## Description
-This resource allows you to create, cancel, get one or list all cloud provider snapshot restore jobs.
+This resource allows you to create, cancel, get one or list all cloud backup restore jobs.

 ## Attributes
 `Id` :  The unique identifier of the restore job.<br>